Who We Are

 Nathan Segal (Eastern Band of Cherokee)

-Nathan Segal serves as an advisor to the Assistant Administrator at the U.S. Small Business Administration in Washington, D.C., in the Office of Native American Affairs, which promotes and enhances small business services and opportunities for Native Americans.
-In this role, Mr. Segal works to construct investment models for tribes, taking into consideration the unique financing options available to Native American entrepreneurs and businesses throughout the federal government.
+Nathan Segal formerly served as an advisor to the Assistant Administrator at the U.S. Small Business Administration in Washington, D.C., in the Office of Native American Affairs, which promotes and enhances small business services and opportunities for Native Americans.
+In this role, Mr. Segal worked to construct investment models for tribes, taking into consideration the unique financing options available to Native American entrepreneurs and businesses throughout the federal government.
 Nathan completed his undergraduate education at Stanford and Yale Universities, where he graduated summa cum laude and Phi Beta Kappa as a Rhodes Scholarship Finalist and Truman and Udall Scholar.